vatesfr/xen-orchestra/@xen-orchestra/defined/README.md

 ## Usage

+### `defined()`

-The defined() function returns the first non-undefined value from a list of arguments, evaluating functions if needed.
+Returns the first non-`undefined` value from a list of arguments, evaluating functions if needed.

+There is two ways to use this function:
+- either with a single array argument: it should return the first non-undefined item
+- or with multiple arguments: it should return the first non-undefined argument

-If only undefined values, return undefined.
+If only `undefined` values, return `undefined`.

 ```js
 import defined from '@xen-orchestra/defined/index.js'